alexanderjhs/Simpel-Login-System/README.md

 # Simpel-Login-System
 Simpel Login System with Video in the background

-It's not connect to any database.
+It's not connected to any database.
 So It's not an active login system.

 <h2>Changes that has been made:</h2>
 <hr>